 The Worst Dish You Should Never Order at a Mexican Restaurant

-When dining out for Mexican food, it's almost inevitable that you'll overstuff yourself with tortilla chips dipped in salsa and guacamole before even cracking into the main course.
-The common starter seems to always find its way to the table somehow, so after indulging in the delicious treat, it's important to be conscious of what you're ordering next to avoid consuming too many calories, sodium, and fats.
-And that means you'll want to avoid ordering one specific dish as your meal.
+When dining out at a Mexican restaurant, it's almost inevitable that you'll overstuff yourself with tortilla chips dipped in salsa and guacamole before even cracking into the main course.
+Because this common starter somehow seems to always find its way to the table, it's important to be conscious of what you eat next in order to avoid exceeding your daily recommended values of calories, fat, and sodium.
+That means you'll want to steer clear of one specific entrée . . .

 So what exactly is the worst dish you should never order at a Mexican restaurant?

-We know a deep-fried burrito is every Mexican food-lover's dream come true, but unfortunately, it's not as kind to your health.
+We know a deep-fried burrito is every Mexican food-lover's dream come true.
+Unfortunately, it's not so kind to your health.

-Brod points out that deep-fried foods in oil are not ideal for your health because they tend to be very high in saturated fat and trans fat.
-In fact, the 2015-2020 dietary guidelines recommend that an individual should consume less than 10% of their daily calories from saturated fat and little to no trans fat.
+Deep-fried foods are not ideal for your health because they tend to be very high in both saturated and trans fats, Brod points out.
+In fact, the 2020-2025 dietary guidelines recommend that an individual should consume less than 10% of their daily calories from saturated fat and little to no trans fat.

-In addition to the high saturated fat content, Brod says that if you do choose to eat a chimichanga, be mindful of your triglyceride level.
+In addition to the high saturated fat content, if you do choose to eat a chimichanga, you'll want to be mindful of your triglyceride level, Brod says.

 "When excess calories are consumed, especially ones from simple carbohydrates like added sugars, your body stores them as triglycerides," she explains.
 "High triglyceride levels in the blood can also increase your risk for heart disease."